thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 A User initiates an action requiring the Agent to perform an HTTP request.
 The Agent constructs the request, generates a signature using its signing key, and includes it in the request as defined in {{Section 3.1 of HTTP-MESSAGE-SIGNATURES}}
-along with `Signature-Agent` header for discovery for its verification key.
+along with the `Signature-Agent` header for discovery for its verification key.
 Upon receiving the request, the Origin ensures it has the verification key for the Agent, validates the signature, and processes the request if the signature is valid.